 Part D Prescription Drug Event (PDE) Data and Use

 The elderly population is at an increased risk for adverse prescription drug reactions as the result of age-related physiologic changes, comorbidities, and polypharmacy.
-This use case will demonstrate how SMAs can use Medicare PDE data and the publicly available National Committee for Quality Assurance (NCQA) quality measure, the Use of High-Risk Medications (HRMs) in the Elderly, to identify elderly dual eligibles who are using HRMs.
+This use case will demonstrate how SMAs can use Medicare PDE data and the publicly available National Committee for Quality Assurance (NCQA) quality measure, the Use of High-Risk Medications (HRMs) in the Elderly, to identify elderly dual eligible beneficiaries who are using HRMs.

 Identifying Elderly Dual-Eligible Beneficiaries for Fall Risk